 How do memberships work?

-Memberships are a great way to save money on all of your aesthetic services.
+Memberships are a great way to save money on all of your skincare, medical aesthetic, laser, and body sculpting services.
 One low monthly payment gives you access to all of your membership benefits for one year.
 Continue indefinitely if you like, and upgrade anytime.

 What's the fine print?

 **Fine Print: 1.
 Memberships hold no dollar value in themselves.
-Funds are not transferrable toward any other service.
+Funds are not transferable toward any other service.
 2. Membership benefit must be used monthly or it is lost; dollar value/services do not accrue.
-3. In case of cancelation prior to the completion of 12 month membership commitment, client is responsible for the full cost of services received, less the membership fee already paid.
+3. In case of cancellation prior to the completion of the 12 month membership commitment, client is responsible for the full cost of services received, less the membership fee already paid.
 4. Two valid forms of payment are required.
-5. Aesthetic provider reserves the right to say, "enough is enough".
-Although the All Access Pass allows for unlimited services, there are times when more filler, for example, is not the right answer.
-These decisions are always made with your best interest in mind- we're here to maximize your results, not make you look ridiculous ;)
+5. Treating provider reserves the right to say, "enough is enough" and to set appropriate timelines.
+These decisions are always made with your best interest in mind- we're here to maximize your results, not jeopardize your safety or make you look ridiculous ;)

 What is microneedling?